Splittings of One-Ended Groups with One-Ended Halfspaces: An example of a splitting obtained from folding

 We give an example of a finitely presented one-ended simply connected at infinity group that splits non-trivially over a finitely generated infinite-ended group.
 So there is no result that implies a general non-trivial splitting of a one-ended finitely presented group over an infinite-ended group is not simply connected at infinity.
+Our example is obtained via \emph{folding}, an operation originally introduced for graphs by Stallings \cite{Stallings83}, and applied to group splittings by Bestvina and Feighn \cite{BestvinaFeighn91}.
+More precisely, our example is obtained via the following lemma.

-The next lemma describes how a splitting of a group can ``artificially" induce a splitting over a larger subgroup. \begin{lemma} Suppose $G$ splits as $A\ast_CB$ and $D$ is a subgroup of $B$ containing $C$.
-Then $G$ also splits as $(A\ast_CD)\ast_D B$. \end{lemma} \begin{proof} Let $\mathcal P_Q=\langle S_Q:R_Q\rangle$ be a presentation for $Q$, where $Q\in\{A, B, C, D\}$.
-Assume that $\mathcal P_C$ is a sub-presentation of $\mathcal P_A$ and $\mathcal P_D$ (so that $S_C\subset S_A$, $R_C\subset R_A$, $S_C\subset S_D$ and $R_C\subset R_D$).
-Also assume that $\mathcal P_D$ is a sub-presentation of $\mathcal P_B$.
-Then a presentation for $G$ is
+\begin{lemma} Suppose $G$ splits as $A\ast_CB$ and $D$ is a subgroup of $B$ containing $C$.
+Then $G$ also splits as $(A\ast_CD)\ast_D B$. \end{lemma} \begin{proof} We can transform the Bass--Serre tree of the first splitting into the Bass--Serre tree of the second splitting by folding together the edges that correspond to cosets of $C$ which lie in the same coset of $D$.
+If $D$ is finitely generated, then this can be expressed as a finite sequence of folds in the sense of Bestvina--Feighn \cite{BestvinaFeighn91}.